Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Stationary Dynamics: the Role of the Central Bank

 Note however that depending on the choice of parameters, the economy may settle into a much less favourable state.
 In particular, when the hire-to-fire ratio is too small or when the baseline interest rate is too high, the economy collapses, see \cite{GualdiEtAl2015TippingPointsMacroeconomica, BouchaudEtAl2018OptimalInflationTargeta}.
+Similarly, when the bankruptcy threshold $\Theta_0$ is too low, unemployment remains at a relatively high level.